zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 ```
 - ZENML_DEBUG
-    Set this variable to true to see debug logs from ZenML
+    Set this variable to true to see debug logs from ZenML.
+This takes in a True
+    or False (default) value.
 - ANALYTICS_OPT_IN
     Whether you'd like to opt-in to help improve ZenML with
     anonymous data.
+This takes in a True (default) or False value.
 - ZENML_AUTH_TYPE
-    The auth type to configure ZenML server with.
-    Example value: OAUTH2_PASSWORD_BEARER
-- ZENML_SERVER_ROOT_URL_PATH
-    The path on your host where you are deploying ZenML to.
+    The authentication scheme that the ZenML server should use.
+You can use one
+    of the following options:

+    NO_AUTH - No authentication is done.
+The default user and project are used
+        for all requests.
+    HTTP_BASIC - HTTP Basic authentication
+    OAUTH2_PASSWORD_BEARER (default) - OAuth2 password bearer with JWT tokens.

 - ZENML_DEFAULT_PROJECT_NAME
-    The name of the default project in ZenML.
+    The name of the default project created by the server on first deployment.
 - ZENML_DEFAULT_USER_NAME
-    The name of the default user name in ZenML.
+    The name of the default user account created by the server on first
+    deployment.
 - ZENML_DEFAULT_USER_PASSWORD
-    The password to use for the default ZenML user.
+    The password to use for the default user account.

 - ZENML_STORE_TYPE
     The type of backend store that you want to configure
     ZenML with.
-Example value: sql
+This should always be set to "sql".
 - ZENML_STORE_URL
-    The URL for the backend store that you want to configure
-    ZenML with.
+    This URL should point to a MysSQL compatible database.
+It takes the form:

+        mysql://username:password@host:port/database

 - ZENML_STORE_SSL_CA
-    The server certificate.
+    The server certificate in use by the MySQL database can be passed using this
+    variable, if you are using SSL to connect to the database.
 - ZENML_STORE_SSL_CERT
-    The client certificate.
+    The client certificate required to connect to the MySQL database, if you
+    are using SSL client certificates to connect to the database.
 - ZENML_STORE_SSL_KEY
-    The client key.
+    The client certificate private key required to connect to the MySQL
+    database, if you are using SSL client certificates to connect to the
+    database.
 - ZENML_STORE_SSL_VERIFY_SERVER_CERT
-    Whether to verify SSL certificates for the server.
+    Whether to verify SSL certificate for the MySQL server.
 ```
 You can set all of these variables in a file and then pass it to the `docker` CLI using the `--env-file` flag.
 More details in the [Docker documentation here](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).